somikbehera/deploy.sh/development-nova-installation-using-vagrant-and-chef.md

     sudo screen -x

-The source code is in /tmp/bzr/nova
+The source code is in /tmp/bzr/nova, but /tmp/bzr is a shared folder with the host machine that is the same as ~/bzr.
+Be careful about developing inside the bzr/nova directory as it will be deleted and recreated if you destroy and recreate the vm.
+You can create other branches in /tmp/bzr/ and they will be mirrored in ~/bzr/ on your host.
+That means you can edit files using your favorite editor on your host machine.

-When you are finished, you can destroy the entire system with vagrant destroy.
-You can also leave the box running and use it again later.
+If you don't want to keep the machine running for later use, you can always destroy the entire system with vagrant destroy.

     vagrant destroy

+You can always recreate the vm with another `vagrant up`.
+Packages and such are cached locally, so installation generally goes very quickly the second time.
+On my machine it usually runs in less than four minutes.

 ### Running a different branch